rathneesh/he-dev/README.md

 2. _Use a sample integration_:

     This repo contains [sample integrations](sample_integrations) that showcase the use of Hubot Enterprise API bindings.
-If you choose to do this you may continue to the following step (4).
+If you choose to do this you need to run `npm install` in the directory of that integration.
+    Example:

+    ```bash
+    cd sample_integrations/hubot-idmauth
+    npm install
+    ```

+    Now you may proceed to step 4.

 ## 4. Mount your HE integration source code